‘SHARING OUR OCEANS AND RIVERS – A VISION FOR THE WORLD’S FISHERIES’

 Aiming to foster cooperation and engagement in commercial, recreational and indigenous fisheries.

 Providing insightful presentations and inspiring forums on key developments needed to ensure the future sustainable development of the world’s oceans, lakes, estuaries and rivers.

-  The Congress will be a hybrid event allowing delegates to participate both in person or online, so the Congress can continue to connect the global fisheries and aquaculture community.
+The Congress was a virtual event allowing delegates to participate online, so the Congress could continue to connect the global fisheries and aquaculture community.

 World Council of Fisheries Societies